Inflation: Issues in measuring

 Measuring inflation in an economy requires objective means of differentiating changes in nominal prices on a common set of goods and services, and distinguishing them from those price shifts resulting from changes in value such as volume, quality, or performance.
 For example, if the price of a can of corn changes from $0.90 to $1.00 over the course of a year, with no change in quality, then this price difference represents inflation.
 This single price change would not, however, represent general inflation in an overall economy.
-To measure overall inflation, the price change of a large "basket" of representative goods and services is measured.
+Overall inflation is measured as the price change of a large "basket" of representative goods and services.
 This is the purpose of a price index, which is the combined price of a "basket" of many goods and services.
 The combined price is the sum of the weighted prices of items in the "basket".
 A weighted price is calculated by multiplying the unit price of an item by the number of that item the average consumer purchases.
-Weighted pricing is a necessary means to measuring the effect of individual unit price changes on the economy's overall inflation.
-The Consumer Price Index, for example, uses data collected by surveying households to determine what proportion of the typical consumer's overall spending is spent on specific goods and services, and weights the average prices of those items accordingly.
+Weighted pricing is necessary to measure the effect of individual unit price changes on the economy's overall inflation.
+The consumer price index, for example, uses data collected by surveying households to determine what proportion of the typical consumer's overall spending is spent on specific goods and services, and weights the average prices of those items accordingly.
 Those weighted average prices are combined to calculate the overall price.
 To better relate price changes over time, indexes typically choose a "base year" price and assign it a value of 100.
 Index prices in subsequent years are then expressed in relation to the base year price.
 While comparing inflation measures for various periods one has to take into consideration the base effect as well.

 Inflation measures are often modified over time, either for the relative weight of goods in the basket, or in the way in which goods and services from the present are compared with goods and services from the past.
 Basket weights are updated regularly, usually every year, to adapt to changes in consumer behavior.
 Sudden changes in consumer behavior can still introduce a weighting bias in inflation measurement.
-For example, during the COVID-19 pandemic it has been shown that the basket of goods and services was no longer representative of consumption during the crisis, as numerous goods and services could no longer be consumed due to government containment measures (“lock-downs”).
+For example, during the COVID-19 pandemic it has been shown that the basket of goods and services was no longer representative of consumption during the crisis, as numerous goods and services could no longer be consumed due to government containment measures ("lock-downs").